purescript-contrib/purescript-parsing/docs/Text/Parsing/Parser/Combinators.md

 sepBy1 :: forall m s a sep.
 (Monad m) => ParserT s m a -> ParserT s m sep -> ParserT s m (List a)
 ```

+Parse phrases delimited by a separator, requiring at least one match.

 #### `sepEndBy`

 ``` purescript
 sepEndBy :: forall m s a sep.
 (Monad m) => ParserT s m a -> ParserT s m sep -> ParserT s m (List a)
 ```

+Parse phrases delimited and optionally terminated by a separator.

 #### `sepEndBy1`